 Today’s new generation of warehouses is sporting top-tier architectural features chosen for their ability to streamline logistics and generate other business benefits.
 This modern approach to warehouse design has made values like optimal performance, durability, and sustainability top priorities for new building projects.
 Here’s how the value of today’s warehouses is being maximized.

 This new breed of warehouses also flaunts sleek aesthetics, with many achieving an “industrial chic” look.
-From restaurants to cafes and clothing stores, a variety of businesses have brought their operations into warehouse spaces, and this has made style an increasingly important aspect of warehouse design.
+From restaurants to cafes and clothing stores, a variety of businesses have brought their operations into warehouse spaces, and this has made style an increasingly important aspect of modern warehouse design.
+If what you are looking is for other ways you can improve your business productivity, continue with this post about Benefits of cloud-based communication.

 Practical Sizing, Layouts, and Fixtures

-Warehouses have gotten bigger, and that’s making them better.
+Warehouse building design has gotten bigger, and that’s making warehouses better.
 Their average ceiling height has increased by 12 feet, creating more room for vertical storage without the need for added square footage.
 By increasing in size, warehouse spaces can avoid problems like exceeding capacity or having crowded, work-disrupting layouts.

 Staff, automated equipment, and cargo vehicles are better able to move through and access warehouses that have optimized their floorplans through vertical storage.
 More room is left for pathways throughout the space, as well as entry points like loading doors for trucks and other equipment.